Ludwii/DataEngineeringWS23/exercise_Looker_Studio/readme.md

 - Go to https://lookerstudio.google.com/ and log in with your google account.
 - Accept the terms of service.

-## Excercise
+## exercise

-This excercise serves as a first hand experience with self service analytics using Google Looker Studio.
+This exercise serves as a first hand experience with self service analytics using Google Looker Studio.

 ### Motivation